 Some lawyers — family law specialists included — began their careers working as prosecutors or even district attorneys.
 Not only does this imbue them with an invaluable sense of right and wrong, it instills a pragmatic, no-nonsense approach that works particularly well for emotional family law cases.

 At Robinson & Henry, we are fortunate to have several former prosecutors on our Family Law team.
-A few are pictured below:

-It always helps to have a family law attorney who has been around the block a few times.
+Experience: It always helps to have a family law attorney who has been around the block a few times.
 Knowledge is power, as they say.
 Knowledge plus experience equals expertise, which can be extremely helpful in complicated matters.
 All of Robinson & Henry’s family law attorneys focus only on family law, deepening their level of expertise on issues like divorce, child custody, property division, and more.

 Here’s why it matters: As we noted above, the stakes can get pretty high in a divorce, or any family law matter.
 A lawyer who has worked on similar cases to yours isn’t easily surprised.
 In fact, the depth of knowledge a veteran attorney brings might catch the other side off guard in a contentious hearing.